Scenarios ↑ Back to top

 - Make a list of all selection combinations: [ 2 selections in Component 1 ] x [ 3 selections in Component 2 ] x [ 2 selections in Component 3 ] = 12.

-- Go through each combination of products and determine whether it’s a valid one.
-If so, create a new Scenario and use the combination as a matching condition.
+- Go through each state and determine whether it’s a valid one.
+If so, create a new Scenario and use the Configuration section to define the state.

 With Component Masking

-Component masking makes it possible to transform the dependencies into Scenarios in a more direct manner: X-AB-masked, Y-BC-masked, masked-A-K and masked-B-L.
+Component masking makes it possible to transform the dependencies into Scenarios in a more intuitive manner:

 In addition to creating option dependencies, Scenarios can be used to conditionally disable and hide individual Components based on product/variation selections.

-This allows you to create multiple configuration paths by introducing or removing Components as product/variation selections are being made.
+This allows you to create multiple configuration flows by introducing or removing Components as product/variation selections are being made.

 - Go to Product Data > Scenarios.